The first time you run Duplicacy, it will ask you to activate the license or start a fully functional 30-day trial period:

 Other checkboxes allow you to set up email notifications after each backup finishes, or to set Duplicacy to automatically start when you log in.
 On Windows, you can also take advantage the Volume Shadow Copy service to properly back up files opened by other processes.

 Right clicking the file or directory in the file list will bring up the restore action menu.
 There are two actions you can perform on each item in the file list.
 For a file there is a View action that can open the file in a text viewer.
-For a file or directory there is also a Restore action, but for that to work you must first select the Restore to directory by clicking the button next to its text field, and this directory must be different from the repository in order to avoid potential conflicts.
+For a file or directory there is also a Restore action.
 You can also limit the download speed by entering the maximum kilobytes per second permitted into the Rate Limit text field, while a 0 indicates that no rate limiting is in place.

 Duplicay for Windows can be set up as a Windows service in order to run backups at scheduled time without a user logged in.
 To install Duplicacy as a service, run the installer with administrator rights, and there will be a dialog to let you choose from installing for all users or installing for the current user only: